Shawn-Crypto/goofgoof/part-b-sprint-plan.md

 - ✅ Transparent about what course teaches

 ## Progress Summary:
-- 3 of 5 sprints completed
+- 4 of 5 sprints completed
 - All placeholder content (Lorem Ipsum)
 - Structure and design ready for real content
 - Fully Meta ads compliant approach
+- Ready for final sprint